 There are many ways to integrate mobile apps for learning into your learning strategy.
 Specifically:

-At EI Design, we have used mobile learning technology and mobile apps for learning for both formal learning as well as a Performance Support Tool.
+At EI, we have used mobile learning technology and mobile apps for learning for both formal learning as well as a Performance Support Tool.
 You can gain further insights on these through my previous articles:

 Now, let’s see why it makes business sense to invest in mobile learning trends and integrate mobile apps for learning to enhance your current learning strategy.